TheDataEscapist/Items-Order-Case/README.md

 # Items-Order-Case
 The database in this case consists of 2 tables - orders and customers.
 The table 'orders' comprises of customerid int, item text, quantity int, price int, order_date text, whereas, the table 'customers' comprises of customerid int, firstname text, lastname text, city text, state text.
 This project aims to accomplish the following tasks by utilizing a variety of functions, operators, and clauses.
-But first, we treat the order_date text column in the orders table and convert it to OrderDate date column.<br>
+But first, we will treat the order_date text column in the orders table and convert it to OrderDate date column.<br>
 ### <br>Task 1 (Comparison Operators)
 1. From the orders table, select a list of all items purchased for customerid 10449.
 Display the customerid, item, and price for this customer.
 2. Select all columns from the orders table for the customers who purchased a Tent.